The Green Road (Enright novel): Part Two: Coming Home

 The second half of the novel concerns the family members coming home and for some of them meeting each other as new people.
 Coming Home begins by succinctly placing the Madigan children as they get ready to return and the hustle and bustle of Christmas travel.
 The novel humorously covers the chaos of Christmas shopping last minute and the vanity of Celtic Tiger Ireland.
 The Green Road culminates upon a scene of gothic imagery as Rosaleen goes missing on Christmas Night.
 A search party is called and struggles to find her before eventually securing her late into a particularly bad winter night.
 A few short chapters tie up everything ending with Rosaleen having run away yet again having arrived at Emmet's doorstep in Dublin.
 She claims to have been kicked out but a phone call reveals that Constance is sick again, and that Rosaleen flew away rather than deal with the reality of the situation.

 Critical reception

 Upon release The Green Road received warm praise from the literary press including Belinda McKeon of The Irish Times who praised the novel as "unnervingly knowing prose".

 Nicholas Lezard of The Guardian positively stated that "the writing at the level of the sentence is so sharp and good.
 It is not so much that it alerts you to its own brilliance, but that it captures, as lightly and deftly as you could wish, the internal cadences of the person being written about."

+Anthony Cummins, writing in The Telegraph, had praise for the novel, “virtuosic but inconsequential”, adding that it “in its loose ends is a bold and brilliant way to approach the sadness of a family that fails to connect.”